 I’d never really noticed it before until we started getting big gifts to help fund our wedding expenses.
 I didn’t want to mix in funds earmarked for the event with my own savings.
 So, I decided to open up another savings account (the one I’m using for this project is with Ally, but I got so motivated I opened up one with CIT Bank as well.)

-I began to wonder if all of my “lack of savings woes” are due to the fact that maybe I just wasn't doing enough; that having more than one savings account could be the magic bullet I need to finally build a really strong, healthy savings muscle.
+I began to wonder if all of my “lack of savings woes” is due to the fact that maybe I just wasn’t doing enough; that having more than one savings account could be the magic bullet I need to finally build a really strong, healthy savings muscle.
+I have savings, but I don’t save consistently and I want to make this savings muscle stronger.

 And before say, “you can save 1000 in 45 days because you work full-time and have a blog,” let me stop you right there.